YajasD/yajasd.github.io/_posts/2018-06-04-Predicting-Engine-Failure.md

 The aim of this model is to potentially:

 ->Provide critical information and an estimate of the health of an engine.

 ->Lead to cost savings by avoiding unscheduled maintenance.

 ->Increase equipment usage.

 ### Engine Degradation Simulation

-I used the <https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan> Turbofan Engine Degradation Simulation Dataset.
+I used the <a href='https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan'>Turbofan Engine Degradation Simulation Dataset</a>.

 From the website: